Table of Contents

 Did you ever think you could truly golf 18 holes without leaving your house?
 Now, I’m not talking about video games where you don’t actually hit a real golf ball.

 When I saw this incredible technology, I had to have one!
-Whether you’re stuck inside for work, weather conditions, or just like the convenience of golfing at any time of the day…then you’re like me.
+Whether you’re stuck inside for work, weather conditions, or just like the convenience of golfing at any time of the day…then you’re like me a golf simulator is essential.

-In this article, I review our recent purchase of the SkyTrak Monitoring Device and Golf Simulator Package.
+In this article, I review our recent purchase of the SkyTrak Launch Monitor.
 Plus, I cover various purchase options that are available depending on your needs.

 Here are the key details of the SkyTrak Monitor and what it covers.